ritsu/mindustry-notifier/README.md

 ## Usage
-Run **notifier.py**, either by associating .py files with Python in Windows and double-clicking the file, or opening a command line window and running:
+Run **notifier.py**, either by associating .py files with Python in Windows and double clicking the file, or opening a command line window and running:
 ```
 python notifier.py
 ```
-Quit by right-clicking the system tray icon or closing the command line window.
+Close the notifier through the system tray icon menu or by simply closing the command line window.

 ## Options
-Command line options are available via the command line:
+Command line options are available when running the notifier via the command line.
+To see the list of options, type:
 ```
 python notifier.py -h
 ```